 Execution Requirements and Why They Matter

-For a power of attorney executed in Kentucky on or after July 14, 2018, validity generally depends on compliance with KRS 457.050.
-Practical acceptance by third parties may also involve Kentucky's acceptance and certification rules.
+For a power of attorney executed in Kentucky on or after July 14, 2018, validity depends on compliance with KRS 457.050, which includes how the document is signed and witnessed.

-In plain terms, your signature should be properly acknowledged, typically before a notary public or another person authorized to take acknowledgments.
-This step matters because an acknowledged signature is presumed genuine under Kentucky law, and third parties who accept an acknowledged power of attorney in good faith may rely on that presumption.
+In plain terms, your signature must be properly acknowledged, typically before a notary public or another person authorized to take acknowledgments.
+This matters because an acknowledged signature is presumed genuine under Kentucky law, and third parties who accept an acknowledged power of attorney in good faith are entitled to rely on that presumption.

-Under Kentucky law, a person presented with an acknowledged power of attorney generally must either accept it or request specific supporting materials within seven business days, subject to statutory exceptions.
-Banks and other institutions may still refuse or delay acceptance if the power of attorney is not properly executed or if required certifications are missing, so getting the execution right from the start saves your family time and potential frustration down the road.
+Kentucky law also gives banks and other institutions a defined window to act when presented with an acknowledged power of attorney: they generally must either accept it or request specific supporting materials within seven business days, subject to certain exceptions.
+Even so, institutions can still refuse or delay if the document is not properly executed or if required certifications are missing.
+Getting the execution right from the start saves your family time and unnecessary frustration.

 How a Kentucky Estate Planning Lawyer Can Help

 Creating a valid and effective power of attorney is not simply a matter of downloading a form.
+In fact, our Radcliff estate planning attorneys frequently see self-help forms that are executed incorrectly or missing key powers.
 A Kentucky estate planning lawyer can help you think through the scope of authority you want to grant, identify the agent best suited to serve in that role, and draft language that leaves no room for misinterpretation.

-They can also help you coordinate your power of attorney with your will, trusts, and health care directives so that everything works together as a single, coherent plan.
+Our estate planning lawyers can also help you coordinate your power of attorney with your will, trusts, and health care powers of attorney so that everything works together as a single, coherent plan.

 If you already have a power of attorney in place, it's worth having an attorney review it periodically.
 Laws change, your circumstances change, and the person you named as agent years ago may no longer be the right choice.